 Click on the Next button to move to the Review tab.

 Confirm all the properties on the Review tab and click on the Create button at the bottom to launch Amazon Redshift cluster.

-Wait until the status of the new stack becomes CREATE_COMPLETE in stack list.
+Wait until the status of the new stack becomes CREATE_COMPLETE in the stack list.